lightfastai/lightfast-mcp/src/lightfast_mcp/servers/figma/README.md

 uv run task figma_server
 ```

+The WebSocket server will start automatically on `ws://localhost:9003` (or the next available port if 9003 is in use).

 ### 2. Connect Figma Plugin

 1. **Load the Figma Plugin**: Install and run the Lightfast MCP Figma Plugin